Toyota concept vehicles (2010–2019): Camatte Sora, Camatte Daichi, Camatte Takumi (2012)

 The Toyota Camatte is an electric concept car unveiled at the June 2012 Tokyo Toy Show instead of the more usual Tokyo Motor Show.
 The name 'Camatte' comes from the Japanese word 'kamau', meaning 'care'.

 The Camatte's outer panels are removable, allowing the user to customise the body work.
 Two sets of panels have been shown – the Camatte Sora ('sky') has an aqua and white, rounded design with cycle guards over the front wheels and the Camatte Daichi ('earth') has a sandy brown, angular design with integrated front wheel guards.
 At the Tokyo Toy Show Toyota showed the body panels being swapped between a Sora and a Daichi.

 The Camatte Takumi ('artisan') was later added with a silver Lotus Seven style body.
 A prototype of the front portion of the Takumi body was shown at the 2012 Tokyo Toy Show next to the completed Sora and Daichi bodies.

 The sandy brown Camatte Daichi was made in a pale pink version for the 2014 Beijing International Automotive Exhibition.

 Camatte57s, Camatte57s Sport (2013)

 The Toyota Camatte57s and Toyota Camatte57s Sport are two new bodies for the Toyota Camatte electric chassis that were unveiled at the June 2013 Tokyo Toy Show.
 The Camatte57s is a roadster with cycle wheels with multiple selections of pastel colours for each panel.
 The Camatte57s Sport is a roadster with an enclosed wheel sports car style body with black, red and silver body panels.

 Corolla Furia (2013)

 The Toyota Corolla Furia is a concept car unveiled at the January 2013 North American International Auto Show.
 Stylistic elements of the next generation Corolla were previewed in the Furia concept car.
-Hints of the swept windshield and sloped roofline suggests the brand will follow the industry trend toward raked rear ends and more aerodynamic body shapes.
-It is also likely that the elements such as the LED lighting seen on the concept will make it into the Corolla (E170).
+Hints of the swept windshield and sloped roofline suggests the brand will follow the industry trend toward raked rear ends and more aerodynamic body shapes. the elements such as the LED lighting seen on the concept that makes it into the Corolla (E170).